 Why not just shoot a .22LR then instead of .223 Rem or 5.56mm?

-That’s an interesting question and a somewhat valid one after someone tells you they shoot the same size round.
+That’s an interesting and somewhat valid question after someone tells you they shoot the same size round.

 After all, the .22LR is cheaper, sometimes easier to find, has less recoil, is the most common round globally, and the guns are typically lightweight, and so is the ammo.

 But, while the bullets are the same diameter, they are not the same grain.

 WAIT A DANG MINUTE, WHAT DO YOU MEAN, GRAIN?
 YOU ALREADY SAID THEY WERE THE SAME SIZE.

 I know, I know.
 We have to address yet another part of a bullet.
 The grain of a bullet literally refers to its weight.

 Again, the grain refers to the weight of the bullet only.
 It does not include the case, powder, or primer.
 So we are just talking about the part that flys through the barrel and strikes the target.

 Bullets come in various grain weights, giving a bullet different flight trajectories, thermal ballistics, and velocity.